AP sources: MLB offers 76-game season, up to 75% of salaries

-NEW YORK (AP) — Major League Baseball teams have proposed a 76-game regular season and up to 16 playoff clubs in a coronavirus-delayed year with players making about 75 percent of their prorated salaries if the postseason is completed, people familiar with the plan told The Associated Press.
+NEW YORK (AP) — Major League Baseball made another try to start the coronavirus-delayed season in early July, proposing a 76-game regular season, expanding the playoffs from 10 teams to as many as 16 and allowing players to earn about 75% of their prorated salaries.

-The people spoke on condition of anonymity Monday because details were not announced.
+Players have refused cuts beyond what they agreed to in March shortly after the pandemic began, part of baseball's again acrimonious labor relations.
+The arduous negotiations have jeopardized plans to hold opening day around the Fourth of July in empty ballparks and provide entertainment to a public still emerging from months of quarantine.

-MLB's latest offer would guarantee 50% of players’ prorated salaries over the regular season.
-It also would allow for playoff teams to expand from 10 to as many as 16.
+MLB’s latest proposal would guarantee 50% of players’ prorated salaries over the regular season, according to details obtained by The Associated Press,.

 The proposal would eliminate all free-agent compensation for the first time since the free-agent era started in 1976.
 It also would forgive 20% of the $170 million in salaries already advanced to players during April and May.